cgil/Projects/README.txt

 Public version of a few projects as source code demos:
 -These are samples not complete projects and may not be up-to-date with current versions of these projects.

+Tweezy:
+Tweezy the twitter rapper!
+Search for a popular hashtag and Tweezy will scrub twitter and make a a rap song on the fly.
+The propblem with Tweezy right now comes from the difficulty of forming meaningful rhyming lyrics from a slow twitter stream.
+This can be fixed by storing a few thousands Tweets ahead beforehand, running and preemtively indexing them agaisnt a rhyming dictionary.
+Updates to come.

 evolution:
 The start of an evolution simulator.
 I began writting this just for fun to test a few different algorithms.
 There are large blobs that are prey